apiec/pure-vibes/.ai/prd.md

 - List sorted by most recently active (last game date)
 - Clicking playgroup card sets it as active and navigates to details

-#### US-008: Search for Users
+#### US-008: View Own Friend Code
-Title: Find users to add to playgroup
+Title: View and share my friend code
-Description: As a playgroup member, I want to search for registered users by email or username so that I can add them to my playgroup.
+Description: As a user, I want to view and copy my friend code so that I can share it with others to be added to playgroups.
 Acceptance Criteria:
-- Search input field on "Add Member" interface
-- Search accepts email address or username
-- Case-insensitive partial matching supported
-- Search results display username and email
-- Maximum 20 results shown
-- Only verified users appear in results
-- Users already in playgroup excluded from results
-- "No results found" message when search yields nothing
+- Friend code visible on user profile/account settings page
+- Friend code displayed in format: `username#XXXXXX`
-- Clear search button to reset results
+- "Copy to clipboard" button next to friend code
+- Visual confirmation when friend code copied successfully
+- Tooltip or help text explaining what friend code is used for
+- Friend code is permanent (cannot be regenerated in MVP)
+- Friend code visible immediately after registration

-#### US-009: Add Member to Playgroup
+#### US-009: Add Member by Friend Code
-Title: Add a user to playgroup
+Title: Add a user to playgroup using friend code
-Description: As a playgroup member, I want to add other registered users to my playgroup so that they can participate in game tracking.
+Description: As a playgroup member, I want to add other registered users to my playgroup by entering their friend code so that they can participate in game tracking.
 Acceptance Criteria:
 - "Add Member" button visible in playgroup details
-- User search interface displayed
-- Clicking user from search results adds them immediately
+- Input field for entering friend code (format: `username#XXXXXX`)
+- Format validation on input (alphanumeric username, # separator, 6 uppercase alphanumeric code)
+- Exact match required - no search or autocomplete
+- Error message shown if friend code format invalid
+- Error message shown if friend code doesn't exist
+- Error message shown if user already in playgroup
+- Confirmation dialog shows full friend code and username before adding
 - No invitation or approval workflow required
 - New member immediately gains full access to playgroup
 - New member sees playgroup in their playgroups list